How to Elope

 Telling Everyone Else

 Thankfully telling everyone else is a bit easier.
 You have two main options.
 First, you can just not tell anyone and announce it on Instagram/Facebook.
-Then you don’t have to worry about people trying to invite themselves or awkwardly explaining there’s no invite for that one person you were lab partners with that one time.
-Second, anytime people ask your wedding plans you can just say that you’re eloping with just the two of you.
+Then you don’t have to worry about people trying to invite themselves or awkwardly explaining there’s no invite for that one person you were lab partners with in college.
+Second, anytime people ask your wedding plans you can just say that you’re eloping with no guests.
 That random coworker will probably have an unwanted opinion but just shrug it off.
 You don’t have to explain yourself if you don’t want to.

 Ways to Include Family/Friends that isn’t a Traditional Wedding